CrambitHazard/OrbitSim/README.md

 OrbitSim is an interactive 2D N‑body orbital mechanics sandbox built with Python, Pygame (viewport) and Dear PyGui (controls).
 It lets you load presets, add bodies with SI units, and watch gravitational dynamics evolve with trails, collisions, and multiple classic 3‑body configurations.

+If you’ve never used Git or Python before, don’t worry—there’s a beginner‑friendly Quick Start below.

 ## Features

 - Realistic N‑body gravity (SI units) with RK4 integration